DeusEx01/Cards-View-snippet/README.md

 - [ ] Collect feedbacks and make a list of needed fixes/bugs.
 - [x] Check popular themes and make better compability.
 - [ ] Think about merging with MetaData + Dataview + Snippet
+- [ ] Change selector for readable line length to `--file-line-width` native variable